-The power to suspend a licence is contained in the Local Government (Miscellaneous Provisions) Act 1976, Section 61 as amended by the Road Traffic Act, Section 52.
+The power to suspend a licence is contained in the Local Government (Miscellaneous Provisions) Act 1976..
 Further information on these suspensions can obtained from the Acts themselves.

 In certain instances, it may be necessary, in the interests of public safety, for a suspension notice to have immediate effect.
-Under delegated powers from the Licensing Committee, the Chief

-Licensing Officer is permitted to suspend a Hackney Carriage & Private Hire Driver's Licence immediately, where there is considered to be an immediate and on-going risk to public safety and it is deemed appropriate to do so.
+Under delegated powers from the Licensing Committee, the Chief Licensing Officer is permitted to suspend a Hackney Carriage & Private Hire Driver's Licence immediately, where there is considered to be an immediate and on-going risk to public safety and it is deemed appropriate to do so.